FlutterFlow/flutterflow-documentation/docs/resources/widgets/widgets.md

 **Container**: Provides a box model for a single child widget, with optional padding, margins, borders, and background color.

-_Check out your builder for the entire list_
+_Check out the builder for the entire list_

 ### Base Elements